 Full Paper Submissions: Authors whose abstracts are accepted will be invited to submit full papers.
 It is expected that the authors at this stage will meet the deadline in order for the Special Issue to meet the publication deadline.
 Papers should be no more than 10,000 words, including references, tables, figures, and (12000 with appendices).
 They will be blind-reviewed following the journal’s standard review process.
 Manuscripts should be prepared according to the guidelines of the Africa Journal of Management (AJOM).

 Authors should refer to the AJOM website for instructions on submitting a paper.
 Submission must be done via the Africa Journal of Management Editorial Manager.
-The deadline for submitting full papers is October 31, 2020.
+The deadline for submitting full papers is extended to November 30, 2020.

 The Special Issue’s tentative publication date is December 2021.
 Authors may send queries to the SI editors via email.